constaac/poker-frontend/README.md

 career statistics.
 The user can see a list of their saved players, and delete players if they so choose.

+The app was designed to work on small devices, and was optimized for the Iphone 6.

 # Instructions

 To get started, the user must create an account with an email address.
 The name